 Liam has performed concertos with the University of Auckland Orchestra, Auckland Chamber Orchestra, the Christchurch Symphony Orchestra as a prizewinner in the 2015 National Concerto Competition, and in 2016, performed concertos by Ravel and Rachmaninoff with the Auckland Philharmonia Orchestra.
 Also in 2016, Liam gave recitals across New Zealand with flautist Ingrid Culliford, gave the New Zealand premiere of George Crumb’s Apparition with soprano Jennifer Maybee and performed in the sold-out season of Unstuck Opera’s Dido and Aeneas recomposed.
 This year he will embark on a concert tour of the Willamette Valley with flautist Abigail Sperling featuring a new work by Alex Taylor.

 Liam is actively engaged in his home town of Whanganui.
 He serves as an accompanist at the New Zealand Opera School held in Whanganui each year and is involved in the Musicians for the Sarjeant initiative which supports the redevelopment of the Sarjeant Gallery Te Whare o Rehua Whanganui.
 He has also participated in the inaugural Decoda/Skidmore Chamber Music Institute – a summer programme with a focus on leadership and service through music.

-Student Beneficiary Support generously provided by ANAMsyndicate – Cate and Connor Horgan, Brigitte Nakashima-Wolf and Ashley Nakashima, Frances and Daniel Wallace
+Student Beneficiary Support generously provided by ANAMsyndicate – Arnold and Mary Bram, Cate and Conor Horgan, Brigitte Nakashima-Wolf and Ashley Nakashima, Frances and Daniel Wallace

 Image by Pia Johnson